kddnewton/ripper-docs/README.md

 type Assignable = ArefField | ConstPathField | Field | TopConstField | VarField;
 type HashContent = AssocNew | AssocSplat;
 type ParenAroundParams = Omit<Paren, "body"> & { body: [Params] };

-# command_call is a parser event representing a method call on an object
-# with arguments and no parentheses.
-It accepts as arguments the receiver
-# of the method, the operator being used to send the method, the name of
-# the method, and the arguments being passed to the method.
-def on_command_call(receiver, oper, ident, args) ending = args || ident

-  {
-    type: :command_call,
-    body: [receiver, oper, ident, args],
-    sl: receiver[:sl],
-    sc: receiver[:sc],
-    el: ending[:el],
-    ec: ending[:ec]
-  }
-end

-# We keep track of each comment as it comes in and then eventually add
-# them to the top of the generated AST so that prettier can start adding
-# them back into the final representation.
-Comments come in including
-# their starting pound sign and the newline at the end, so we also chop
-# those off.
-def on_comment(value)
-  # If there is an encoding magic comment at the top of the file, ripper
-  # will actually change into that encoding for the storage of the string.
-  # This will break everything when we attempt to print as JSON, so we need to
-  # force the encoding back into UTF-8 so that it won't break.
-  body = value[1..-1].chomp.force_encoding('UTF-8')

-  start_line = lineno
-  start_char = char_pos

-  @comments << {
-    type: :@comment,
-    value: body,
-    inline: value.strip != lines[lineno - 1],
-    sl: start_line,
-    el: start_line,
-    sc: start_char,
-    ec: start_char + value.length - 1
-  }
-end

 # const is a scanner event that represents a literal value that _looks like_
 # a constant.
 This could actually be a reference to a constant.
 It could also